 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

 An hour before you start cooking, line a rimmed baking sheet with foil and spray it with olive oil spray.
-Place the rack on the prepared baking sheet, fat side up.
+Place the lamb on the prepared baking sheet, fat side up.
 Score the fat by making small shallow slits in the fat.

-Roast the lamb in a preheated 425°F oven for about 25 minutes until an instant-read thermometer reads 135°F (medium-rare).
-Transfer the lamb to a cutting board.
-Cover it with foil and allow it to rest for 10 minutes.
+Spray both sides of the lamb with olive oil and sprinkle it with the seasonings.
+Allow it to come to room temperature, then roast it in a preheated 425°F oven for about 25 minutes, until an instant-read thermometer reads 135°F (medium-rare).
+Transfer the lamb to a cutting board, cover it with foil, and allow it to rest for 10 minutes.

 Using a sharp chef's knife, cut the rack into individual ribs by slicing between the bones.
 Serve immediately.

-Expert Tip
+Recipe Tip

-As with most cuts of meat, including ribeye roast, tenderloin roast, and tri-tip roast, it's important to let the lamb rest for 10-15 minutes after you remove it from the oven.
+As with most cuts of meat, including ribeye roast, tenderloin roast, and tri-tip roast, it's important to let the lamb rest for 10-15 minutes after removing it from the oven.
+This resting time allows the juices to settle and redistribute, preventing them from gushing out as soon as you cut into the meat.

 Recipe FAQs